RezuwanHassan262/Machine-Learning-Specialization/README.md

 # Machine-Learning-Specialization
-These are the resources and assignment problems that I solved of the courses from the specialization "Machine Learning Specialization" while attending the courses on "Coursera"
+These are the resources and assignment problems that I solved of the courses from the specialization "Machine Learning Specialization" while attending the courses offered by Standford University and DeepLearning.AI through "Coursera"